“Nature's beauty is there before us to be captured and reinterpreted.

 Norma Jean Rollet

-Working as a waitress after school and adding stitching custom cushions at a local manufacturing company during summer days Norma was able to pay her way to attend New England School of Art and Design in Boston Massachusetts, majoring in graphic design.
+Working as a waitress after school and stitching custom cushions at a local manufacturing company during the summer days, Norma was able to pay her way to attend New England School of Art and Design in Boston Massachusetts majoring in graphic design.
 Though her dream was to be a fine artist, a steady income in the graphic design profession was more realistic.
-In 1983 she moved to Vermont to head up the publications office of Middlebury College and in 1985 married Tim R. Rollet.
-Two grown children later and an expanding family, she cherishes visits from her son Joshua and his wife Cait, and her daughter Kelsey and grandson Kylan.
-Norma has spent over 35 years working in newspaper, manufacturing and academic venues.
+In 1983 she moved to Vermont to head up the publication’s office of Middlebury College, and in 1985 she married Tim Rollet.
+Two grown children later and an expanding family, she cherishes visits from her son and daughter, and her grandchildren.
+Norma has spent over 35 years working in newspaper, manufacturing, and academic venues.
 She has designed corporate identity programs, numerous publications, and various print and promotional materials.
 She has also illustrated in pen & ink and watercolors for national publications and corporations.
 Fine art continued to be her passion.

-Currently, Norma has been specializing in oil and soft pastel painting.
-She has studied pastel painting under Robert K. Carsten, master pastelist in the Pastel Society of America and Sean Dye, award-winning pastel artist and instructor.
+Norma has specialized in oil and soft pastel painting.
+She studied pastel painting under Robert K. Carsten, master pastelist in the Pastel Society of America, and Sean Dye, award-winning pastel artist, and instructor.
 Norma is also an avid watercolor artist and has taken classes under Tom Lynch, one of the nation's premier watercolorists.
 Currently, she is focusing on her writing and illustrating of children's books and is aiming for publication within the fore-see-able future.

 Pastel Society of America, Signature Member